tlswg/tls13-spec/draft-ietf-tls-tls13.md

 send a Certificate message and a CertificateVerify message, even if the "known_configuration" extension was used for this handshake, thus requiring a signature over the configuration before it can be used by the client.
-Clients MUST not rely on the ServerConfiguration message until successfully receiving and processing the server's Certificate, CertificateVerify, and Finished.
+Clients MUST NOT rely on the ServerConfiguration message until successfully receiving and processing the server's Certificate, CertificateVerify, and Finished.
 If there is a failure in processing those messages, the